Framework for liquid crystal based particle models: Extension to bixial nematic as ellipsoid field

-We would like to take the above to rotations of some concrete objects.
-Liquid crystal molecules can often be imagined as ellipsoids, and they are relatively simple to represent mathematically, hence we will focus on them.
+Vector field does not recognize twists of such vectors, hence would allow violation of angular momentum in this direction.
+In liquid crystals it is repaired by going from (uniaxial) Oseen-Frank model seen as approximation, to full (biaxial) Landau-de Gennes model~\cite{gennes} - field of ellipsoids of potentially three different axes, offering simple general description of field recognizing all SO(3) rotations (also allowing further search "of what" for even more fundamental models), we will further expand with boosts to SO(1,3).

 Like e.g. stress-energy tensor, such objects can be represented using real symmetric matrix/tensor field $M\equiv M(x)$ with chosen shape as preferred set of eigenvalues representing lengths of the 3 axes, its eigenvectors point directions of these 3 axes: \be M=ODO^T\qquad\textrm{for } OO^T=I,\ D=\textrm{diag}(\lambda_1,\lambda_2,\lambda_3)\ee for $O$ orthogonal matrix field as in the previous subsection.
-We will focus on 3D case now, but it naturally generalizes to 4D case using $4\times 4$ matrices and $D=\textrm{diag}(\lambda_0,\lambda_1,\lambda_2,\lambda_3)$.
+We will focus on 3D case now, but it naturally generalizes to 4D case using $4\times 4$ matrices, $D=\textrm{diag}(\lambda_0,\lambda_1,\lambda_2,\lambda_3)$, and $O$ from SO(1,3) containing boost (no longer orthogonal).